Make Your Own Game Pieces with Clay

-These are great for Girl Scouts for so many reasons.
-First of all, most of them love to MAKE THINGS.
+These are great for so many reasons.
+First of all, kids love to MAKE THINGS.
 When you put out the clay, be sure to give these directions to your kids before you make your own game pieces with clay!
+The Sculpey Souflee blends great if they want a different shade or color.

 - Make twelve game pieces.